NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 }
 ```

-Where it returns custom colors defined in:
+To return a C# Dictionary of custom colors defined in:

 ```csharp
 public class AppData